 As everywhere else in Raja Ampat, safe waste disposal and recycling is unavailable, so please take your inorganic trash away with you when you leave.
 Lack of effective waste disposal and recycling means that trash left in the islands will end up polluting paradise.

-polluting paradise.
 Coconut crabs: This protected species is unfortunately hunted and sold at some places in Raja Ampat.
 Please don’t buy any.
 Marwes Homestay will refuse to cook them for you and will insist you release them instead.

 Transport between Marwes Homestay and Waisai is by longboat capable of carrying a maximum of 4 passengers.
-A one way trip costs IDR 1,500,000.
+A one way trip costs IDR 2,000,000.
 The trip cost is shared by passengers.

 Read more about Raja Ampat boat transport prices here.

 You probably won’t find another village like Yennyar anywhere in Raja Ampat.
 All of the village houses are traditionally constructed from local timber and natural materials.
 There are no phone or internet services and the pace of life is one which is fast disappearing from the world.